rerun-io/rerun/docs/content/getting-started/data-in/cpp.md

 ---

 A _lot_ is happening in these two simple function calls.
-Good news is: once you've digested all of the above, logging any other Entity will simply be more of the same.
+Good news is: once you've digested all of the above, logging any other entity will simply be more of the same.
 In fact, let's go ahead and log everything else in the scene now.

 ## Adding the missing pieces